derbynn/Wireless-Comm-for-Kites/README.md

 ```

 4. Click 'Create' to save the policy.
-5. Go back to the 'Certificates' section under the 'Secure' menu.
+5. Go back to the 'Certificates' section under the 'Security' menu.
 6. Find the certificate you created earlier, click the three dots on the right, and select 'Attach policy'.
 7. Select the policy you just created and click 'Attach'.

 #### Attach the certificate to the Thing:
-1. Go back to the 'Certificates' section under the 'Secure' menu.
+1. Go back to the 'Certificates' section under the 'Security' menu.
 2. Find the certificate you created earlier, click the three dots on the right, and select 'Attach thing'.
 3. Select the Thing you created and click 'Attach'.